-1.2.1.1 Realism, Relativism, and Nihilism A realist about some subject matter is one who thinks (i) that there are truths in that area and (ii) that what those truths are is independent of what anybody thinks they are.
-In saying that those truths are independent of what anybody thinks that they are, I mean that they would be true even if nobody knew or even believed that they were true.
-The truth, as it were, is simply "out there."
-Because she thinks that truth is independent of our beliefs, a realist thinks that it is possible (even if it is highly unlikely) that we could all be totally mistaken about or ignorant of the facts in that subject area.
-She might even think that the facts are beyond our understanding, that no matter how hard we tried or for how long, we simply cannot come to know those facts.
-Of course, being a realist does not mean that one has to be skeptical or doubtful about whether we do know anything about that subject matter.
+A realist about a subject matter thinks that (i) there are truths about that subject matter and (ii) that what those truths are is independent of what anybody thinks they are.

+Because a realist thinks that truth is independent of our beliefs, she also thinks that it is possible (even if it is highly unlikely) that we could all be totally mistaken about or ignorant of the facts in that subject area.
+She might even think that some facts are just beyond our understanding, that no matter how hard we tried or for how long, we simply could not come to know them.
+Of course, being a realist does not mean that we have to be skeptical or doubtful about whether we do know anything about that subject matter.
 One can be a realist about a subject matter and still be quite confident that we know a lot about it.
 Being a realist simply requires thinking that the facts in that subject area are not determined by or dependent on our beliefs about them.
 They are what they are, regardless of what we might think that they are.

+Suppose, now, that Rebecca looks at the jar of jellybeans and says this: "There is no single right answer about how many beans there are in that jar.
+It all depends.
+It is true for Ezra that there are 13,451 beans in the jar, and it is true for Ahmed that there are 11,587 beans in it.
+But there is no such thing as the single, unique truth."
+If Rebecca really believed this, then she would be a relativist about the number of beans in the jar.
 A relativist about some subject matter holds that (i) there are truths about that area but (ii) that what they are depends (in some way or other) on what we (or someone) take those truths to be.
-The relativist and realist agree that there are truths or facts of the matter in that area, but they differ over how those truths or facts are related to our beliefs about them.
+The relativist and the realist agree that there are truths or facts of the matter in that area, but they differ over how those truths or facts are related to our beliefs about them.
 The relativist insists that those facts are what they are because of our beliefs about them, whereas the realist insists that our beliefs have no bearing at all on the facts themselves.
 The relativist maintains that had our beliefs or our natures been different, then the facts might have been different too.
 The facts somehow depend on us.
 This means that on a relativist's view of some subject matter, it is in a certain way impossible for us to be wrong or ignorant of the facts in that area, since our beliefs about what the facts are is at least part of what makes them the facts.
 We cannot go too far wrong in trying to know that subject matter because we play an essential role in making the subject what it is.